-The Foundation promotes regional dialogue and current priorities include encouraging better use of water resources in the Congo Basin to promote sustainable development and counteract deforestation and seeking ways to reduce migratory pressures in West Africa.
+The Foundation promotes regional initiatives.
+Current priorities include encouraging better use of water resources in the Congo Basin to promote sustainable development and raising the awareness on the problem of falsified medicines

 The Congo and its tributaries are a vital resource for all the countries of the Congo Basin.
 The Basin holds 8% of the world’s forest-based carbon so it also has a key role to play in helping to prevent global warming.
 Generating sustainable economic development for the peoples of the region while reducing deforestation should be therefore be seen not only as a top priority for the Congo Basin countries but as a global priority as well.

 The Brazzaville Foundation introduced the Congo Basin Blue Fund initiative in 2016.
-The Blue Fund is intented to finance sustainable development projects and promote a "Blue Economy" using the renewable ressources of the waters of the Congo and its tributaries.
-Potential sectors include energy, fishing, improved river navigation and the creation of small ports and irrigation and drainage offers the chance to stimulate economic activity that doe not rely on continuing deforestation.
-The initiative was taken up the Republic of Congo and formally presented at the COP 22\16.
+The Blue Fund is intended to finance sustainable development projects and promote a "Blue Economy" using the renewable resources of the waters of the Congo and its tributaries.
+Potential sectors include energy, fishing, improved river navigation and the creation of small ports and irrigation and drainage offers the chance to stimulate economic activity that does not rely on continuing deforestation.
+The initiative was taken up Republic of Congo and formally presented at the COP 22 in16.

-At a Ministerial meeting at Oyo in the Republic of Congo on 9 March, eight Central African countries (Angola, Burundi, Chad, the Central African Republic, the Democratic of Congo, Gabon, the Republic of Congo and Rwanda) and Morocco, as President of COP 22, signed a Memorandum of Understanding in which they agreed to establish the Congo Blue Fund.
-Much remains to be done to make the Blue Fund a reality but this was a crucial step foward.
+At a Ministerial meeting at Oyo in Republic of Congo on 9 March 2017, eight Central African countries (Angola, Burundi, Chad, the Central African Republic, the Democratic of Congo, Gabon, the Republic of Congo and Rwanda) and Morocco, as President of COP 22, signed a Memorandum of Understanding in which they agreed to establish the Congo Basin Blue Fund.
+We are now working with others to make the Blue Fund a viable financial instrument for sustainable development.

 WEST AFRICAN MIGRATION PROJECT